Application deployment

 Welcome to today’s post.

-In todays blog I will show you how to publish a .NET Core Web Application to Azure that contains a SQL Database.
+In todays blog I will show you how to publish a .NET Core web application to Azure.

 Next, click on the Configure link.
 The following dialog opens:

-In the above Connection details, notice the following:
+In the above Connection details, you will notice the following:

 Your web site URL will be of the format: